AlibabaCloudDocs/alikafka/intl.en-US/API reference/Instances/UpgradePrePayOrder.md

 Upgrades a subscription Message Queue for Apache Kafka instance.

 Before you call this operation, make sure that you have understood the billing methods and pricing of subscription Message Queue for Apache Kafka instances.
-For more information, see[Billing](~~84737~~).
+For more information, see [Billing](~~84737~~).

 ## Debugging